 That’s why courses like Email Marketing – Copywriting and Growing Your E-mail Lists are so hot right now.

 Compared to other forms of freelance writing, you can charge a small rate for the writing part and ask for commissions when the emails make sales.

-A cool thing about this course is that the instructor will not teach you writing emails alone, you will also learn the right tools to use in email marketing like autoresponders, algorithm, and automation.
+A cool thing about this course is that the instructor will not teach you to write emails alone, you will also learn the right tools to use in email marketing like autoresponders, algorithms, and automation.

 This course is a bestseller with a 4.9 rating.
 It runs for almost five hours in total length and spans 42 lectures.
 Aside from templates, you will also find various resources here that can help you grow any business through email marketing.